kevin2huang/BIXI-Case-Study/README.md

 ```
 <img src="/images/num_heatmap.png" title="Correlation between numerical columns" width="700" height="auto"/><br>

-- "Hour" and "Temperature" shows the highest correlation out of the rest of the columns.
+- "Hour" and "Temperature" shows the highest correlation in regards to the "Demand".
+- The "Humidity" and "Month" seem to indicate some correlation.

 ### 6.2 Split into Training and Testing Data
 Finally, the data set was split into a training(80%) and testing(20%) set using Alteryx.<br>